 In a fund, investor monies are pooled to provide strength in numbers.
 Where it would be difficult for an individual investor with only $500 to own a large variety of stocks or bonds, a fund can own many different securities and allow the individual investor to own a small portion of all of them.
 Further, an investor in a fund does not have to worry about researching, buying or selling securities.
-This is left to a professional, called a fund manager.
-In exchange for his or her services, the fund manager receivers a percentage of total assets under management.
+This is left to a professional called a fund manager.
+In exchange for his or her services, the fund manager receives a percentage of total assets under management.

 Broadly speaking most types of funds offer two main advantages to investors:

 - Funds provide a means for investors to diversify their investment holdings across different types of securities or within a particular sector, regardless of how much money they have to invest.

 - Funds can give investors access to specific investment strategies, implemented by an experienced investment professional.

 There are two kinds of funds that all investors should know about.
 These are: Mutual Funds and Exchange Traded Funds (or ETFs).

 What Are ETFs?

 ETF stands for Exchange Traded Fund.
 While an ETF is a type of fund, it is really a unique investment vehicle that actually behaves much more like a stock.